jjuris/screenshotextragtor/README.md

 go install github.com/jjuris/sxtg
 ```

-To verify the installation, you can run the tests:
+To verify the installation, you can run:

 ```shell
 sxtg